 NOTE: This logo is for your company but it must not be used for any product or service.

 The “Sigfox Ready” label is dedicated to Sigfox partner products that meet the requirements of the Sigfox Ready certification program.
-The product must pass the conducted tests and radiated tests, or radiated tests only.

 The "Sigfox Ready" label is also dedicated to web platforms that meet the requirement of the Sigfox PaaS program.